gaopengcuhk/Container/README.md

 Code are under cleanning.
 If you need the code emergently, please drop me a email 1155102382@link.cuhk.edu.hk

-Internship Chance:
+Internship and Research Engineer Chance:

 I am going to join Shanghai AI Lab in the future.
 My research focuses on General Vision and Large-scale visual-language pretraining.
-We offer good research platforms and guidance for our interns.
-If you are interested in an internship chance at Shanghai AI Lab, please drop me an email at 1155102382@link.cuhk.edu.hk.
+We offer good research platforms and guidance for our interns and research engineers.
+If you are interested in an internship or full-time research engineer chances at Shanghai AI Lab, please drop me an email at 1155102382@link.cuhk.edu.hk.